george-pov/YTSkedy/docs/ui/development/development-guidelines.md

 ## Runtime Configuration

-Use runtime configuration for deploy-specific public settings when the first deploy-specific setting is introduced.
-The target active file is `src/ui/public/config/app-config.json`, and the app should load it as `config/app-config.json` before Angular bootstrap.
+Use runtime configuration for deploy-specific public settings.
+The active file is `src/ui/public/config/app-config.json`, and the app loads it as `config/app-config.json` before Angular bootstrap.

 When adding a setting that changes by environment: